zzdglz/OOP_QA/Lecture-4.md

 #### 8. Explain why we should avoid using macros to define numbers?
 Please give the alternative grammars to replace using macros.

 - Reasons why we should avoid using macros to define numbers:
-  - Macros cannot be decided types.
-  - Macros cannot be controlled scopes.
-  - Macros cannot be controlled accessibilities.
+  - The types, scopes and accessibilities of macros cannot be controlled.
-- We can use `static const` or `enum` to avoid using macros.
+- We can use `static const` or `enum` instead:
 	```cpp
 	//Example:
 	class abcd